cbmrphenomics/cbmrphenomics.github.io/esrum/source/usage/batch_jobs.rst

 All of these options may be specified using ``#SBATCH`` comments.

--  The ``--name`` option allows you to give a name to your job.
+-  The ``--job-name`` option allows you to give a name to your job.
 This shows up when using ``squeue``, ``sacct`` and more.
 If not specified, the name of your script is used instead.